fyeqaa/Fyeqa-Geospatial-Analyst/projects/Geospatial/Forest-Fire-Susceptibility.md

 </a>

 This Project is part of my Master’s Thesis at Technische Universität Berlin.
-The study investigates forest fire susceptibility in Brandenburg, Germany, using machine learning, explainable AI (XAI), and climate projections, while also evaluating the ecological risks to biodiversity within protected areas.
+The study investigates forest fire susceptibility in Brandenburg, Germany, using machine learning, explainable AI (XAI), and climate projections, while also evaluating the its impacts to biodiversity within protected areas.

 This project addresses:

 -  What are the primary drivers of forest fire susceptibility in Brandenburg?
+-  How can Explainable AI (XAI) improve the interpretability of fire prediction models?
 -  Which biodiversity-rich protected areas are most at risk now and in the future?
--  How can Explainable AI (XAI) improve the interpretability of fire prediction models?

-### Methodology
+#### Methodology

 ##### Data Sources